KazaiMazai/SwiftletModel/README.md

 - Normalized storage
 - Denormalize to any shape on the fly
 - Incomplete data handling
+- Codable out of the box

-It's almost like an ORM but without a database.
+It's almost like an ORM but without a database, and you can still store it easily.

 ## Why